predis/predis/README.md

 through [Predis\Async](https://github.com/nrk/predis-async).

-While Predis can be used with HHVM, there are no guarantees that you will not run into unexpected issues (especially when JIT compilation is enabled with `Eval.Jit=true`) due to the fact that HHVM is still under heavy development, thus unstable and not yet 100% compatible with PHP.
+While Predis can be used with HHVM, there are no guarantees that you will not run into unexpected issues (especially when JIT compilation is enabled with `Eval.Jit = true`) due to the fact that HHVM is under heavy development, thus unstable and not yet 100% compatible with PHP.

 More details about the project can be found in our [frequently asked questions](FAQ.md) section or on the online [wiki](https://github.com/nrk/predis/wiki).